 Downtown Rail Extension (DTX)

-The Downtown Rail Extension (DTX) will extend Caltrain 1.3 miles underground from its current terminus at 4th and King streets into the new downtown Transit Center and accommodate California’s future High Speed Rail from San Francisco to Los Angeles/Anaheim.
+The Downtown Rail Extension (DTX) will extend Caltrain commuter rail from its current terminus at Fourth and King streets to the new Transit Center.
+It will also deliver the California High-Speed Rail Authority’s future high-speed rail service to the Transit Center.

 The Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG) jointly approved a Regional Transportation Plan (RTP) that designates the DTX as a regional priority for the federal New Starts program.
 New Starts is the federal government’s primary financial resource for supporting this type of transit capital investment.
 As a regional priority for New Starts, the project will begin working with the U.S. Department of Transportation (DOT) towards a Full Funding Grant Agreement that would allow for construction of the DTX.